-But of course with that in mind, this doesn’t mean that I have managed to stay fit like this with no effort at all and with due thanks to a crazy metabolism rate (nope, I don’t have that either), because I always put effort and I still get unfit if I let myself go.
-Therefore, even if I lack the discipline to form rock hard abs, I rather have the discipline to stick to some habits and routines in order to maintain my current healthy form — and I’m going to share those tips with you!
+But of course, with that in mind, this doesn’t mean that I have managed to stay fit like this with no effort at all and with due thanks to a crazy metabolism rate (nope, I don’t have that either, and my age now is not helping).
+After all, I always put effort and I still get unfit if I let myself go.
+Therefore, even if I lack the discipline to form rock-hard abs, I rather have the discipline to stick to some habits and routines in order to maintain my current healthy form… and I’m going to share those tips with you!

 Besides, I still and always will care for my health AND my body.
-I’m not going to spew B.S. or lies and tell you that I don’t care about how I look, because I do.
-Let’s face it: we all care and it’s absolutely fine to care about your physical state as long as it doesn’t get waaaay into your head (making you into some sort of overly vain person) and as long as it’s not your only motivation.
+I’m not going to spew B.S. or lies and tell you that I don’t care about how I look because I do.
+Let’s face it: we all care, and it’s absolutely fine to care about your physical state as long as it doesn’t get waaaay into your head and as long as it’s not your only motivation.

-You see, I simply chose to try and stay fit because it makes me feel better, and it does make me better, mentally and physically.
-I’ve seen enough real life horror stories and I don’t want none of that — I want to live a long life and avoid diseases for as much as I could!
+You see, I simply chose to try and stay fit because it makes me feel better, and it does make me better — mentally and physically.
+I’ve seen enough real-life horror stories and I want none of that — I want to live a long life and avoid diseases for as much as I could!

 I simply form a routine as I ensure to make good choices — if not pick the lesser evil — in whatever I do or consume.
 Mind you, I don’t do any strict dieting program, so rest assured, the steps below are things that you can also easily execute in order to maintain your well-being as you travel!
 Here we go…

-WALK: Avoid the urge to take the nearest bus, tram or train to get to your next destination if in case it’s just a few kilometers away.
-Don’t give in — just put on some comfy shoes and do it by foot!
-Through this way, you will get some exercise AND you will also save some money from your travel fund.
+Avoid the urge to take the nearest bus, tram, or train to get to your next destination if in case it’s just a few kilometers away.
+Do NOT give in — just put on some comfy shoes and do it on foot!
+In this way, you will get some exercise AND you will also save some money from your travel fund.